harrypower/sandtable/readme.md

 </Directory>
 ```

-This makes the `/usr/lib/cgi-bin/` directory the place to put cgi code and this code should have an extention of .cgi and the privileges on these codes should be changed to 755 or higher!
+This makes the `/usr/lib/cgi-bin/` directory the place to put cgi code and this code should have an extention of .cgi and the privileges on these codes should be changed to 777!
 Now the `.html` files and the `index.html` file can be placed in this directory `/var/www/html/`.
 So basically these two directory's are the places to put stuff to be accessed remotely on the network.